 Create Project

-The following instructions will guide you through creating a new Stride project using the command line.
-If you prefer to use Visual Studio Code, you can follow the same steps in the Visual Studio Code Terminal.
+The steps below show how to create a new Stride project using the command line.
+If you prefer Visual Studio Code, run the same commands from its integrated terminal.

 dotnet add package Stride.CommunityToolkit.Windows --prerelease

-4. Update Program.cs: Paste the example code provided below into your Program.cs file.
+- Update Program.cs: Paste the example code below into your Program.cs file.

 dotnet run

-7. Enjoy Stride: If everything is set up correctly, you should now be able to run and enjoy your Stride project.
+- Enjoy Stride: If everything is set up correctly, your project should run.

-1. Create a C# Console Application: Open Visual Studio 2022 or Rider and create a new C# Console Application targeting .NET 8.
+- Create a C# Console Application targeting .NET 8.

-The provided C# code example demonstrates the basic usage of the Stride Game Engine.
+The example demonstrates basic usage of the Stride Game Engine in a code-only app.

 using Stride.CommunityToolkit.Engine;